mantczakaus/ont_amplicon/README.md

 Cameron Hyde c.hyde@qcif.edu.au

 ## To do :
-Add an image depicting the current flow of the pipeline
+Update image depicting the current flow of the pipeline
 Finish output section

 Add additional flags (basecalling model, contamination flag, % long reads)
 Force specification of COI database if COI gene specified

-Known bugs:
+**-html report specific**
 Fix bug in reporting of contigs returning a blast hit vs total in html report.
 Incorporate basecalling model, analyst and facility in html report
 Incorporate cluster match fasta file in html report.
-Display colour for each flag in html report.
+Improve reporting errors when RATTLE fails to produce clusters and prevent pipeline from crashing, add in report that no clusters were generated.
-Improve reporting errors when RATTLE fails to produce clusters and prevent pipeline from crashing, report in report that no clusters were generated.
+Add sample name to html_report.

 Prevent pipeline from proceeding if fast basecalling model is detected?